The festive community-based parade will be followed by the lighting of a holiday tree in front of the Museum on Main.

-Scores of holiday inspired entries including the Pleasanton Weekly's Holiday Fund car, the Centerpointe Presbyterian Church's men's club's Balloon Platoon, a horse-drawn wagon carrying the Pleasanton City Council, hundreds of Cub Scouts and Brownies, local car clubs and dog clubs and many more are signed up to participate in the parade.
+High school marching bands will kick off the parade, followed by dozens of holiday inspired entries including the Pleasanton Weekly's Holiday Fund car, the Centerpointe Presbyterian Church's men's club's Balloon Platoon, a horse-drawn wagon carrying the Pleasanton City Council, hundreds of Cub Scouts and Brownies, local car clubs and dog clubs, and much more.

-Main Street will close to vehicular traffic at 4 p.m. for the parade.
+Main Street will close to traffic at 4 p.m. for the parade.